gchq/stroom-docs/content/en/community/documentation/style-guide/additional-elements.md

 * Multiple consecutive `-` characters, e.g. `---` are replaced with a single `-`

 For example the heading `Mr O'Neil's 1st Event (something)` becomes as an anchor `#mr-oneils-1st-event-something`.

+See The link exampls below that use anchors.

 ### Shortcode page link examples